MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/exchange-admin-center-in-exchange-online-protection-eop.md

 ## <a name="accessing-the-eac"></a>Accesso a EAC

-Nella maggior parte dei casi, i clienti EOP accederanno a EAC tramite l'interfaccia di amministrazione di Office 365. È possibile trovare un collegamento a EOP nel menu a discesa nel riquadro **Amministratore**, accanto al riquadro **Io**.
+Nella maggior parte dei casi, i clienti di EOP accederanno a EAC tramite l'interfaccia di amministrazione di Microsoft 365. È possibile trovare un collegamento a EOP nel menu a discesa nel riquadro **Amministratore**, accanto al riquadro **Io**.
 Fare clic sul riquadro **Amministratore** e selezionare **Exchange Online Protection** dal menu a discesa per l'esecuzione in EAC.

-È inoltre possibile accedere alla pagina di accesso di EAC direttamente tramite l'URL seguente https://admin.protection.outlook.com/ecp/\<companydomain\>:.
-Ad esempio, https://admin.protection.outlook.com/ecp/contoso.onmicrosoft.com.
-Dopo aver specificato le credenziali utente, verranno eseguite direttamente nell'interfaccia di amministrazione di Exchange.
+You can also access the EAC sign in page directly via the following URL: https://admin.protection.outlook.com/ecp/\<companydomain\>.
+For example, https://admin.protection.outlook.com/ecp/contoso.onmicrosoft.com.
+After specifying your user credentials you will be taken directly into the EAC.

 ## <a name="common-user-interface-elements-in-the-eac"></a>Elementi comuni dell'interfaccia utente in EAC